-- Cavalli-Sforza and Feldman (1981) and to Boyd and Richerson (1985), based on models of evolutionary biology applied to the transmission of cultural traits. - Suppose that there is a dichotomous cultural trait in the population, $\{a, b\}$.
-Let the fraction of individuals with trait $i \in \{a, b\}$ be q^i . - Focus on a continuous time model with "a-sexual" reproduction where each parent has one child at the rate λ and is replaced by the child. - Two types of cultural transmission: - direct/vertical (parental) socialization and - Interpretation by the society at large.
+- Cavalli-Sforza and Feldman (1981) and to Boyd and Richerson (1985), based on models of evolutionary biology applied to the transmission of cultural traits. - Suppose that there is a dichotomous cultural trait in the population, $\{a, b\}$ .
+Let the fraction of individuals with trait $i \in \{a, b\}$ be $q^i$ . - Focus on a continuous time model with "a-sexual" reproduction where each parent has one child at the rate λ and is replaced by the child. - Two types of cultural transmission: - I direct/vertical (parental) socialization and - Interprete provide the society of the society of

-- Suppose that direct vertical socialization of the parent's trait, say i, occurs with probability di. - Then, if a child from a family with trait i is not directly socialized, which occurs with probability $1 d^i$, he/she is horizontally/obliquely socialized by picking the trait of a role model chosen randomly in the population (i.e., he/she picks trait i with probability q^i and trait $j \neq i$ with probability $q^j = 1 q^i$). - Therefore, the probability that a child from family with trait i is socialized to have trait j, P^{ij}, is:
+- Suppose that direct vertical socialization of the parent's trait, say i, occurs with probability di. - Then, if a child from a family with trait i is not directly socialized, which occurs with probability $1 d^i$ , he/she is horizontally/obliquely socialized by picking the trait of a role model chosen randomly in the population (i.e., he/she picks trait i with probability $q^i$ and trait $j \neq i$ with probability $q^j = 1 q^i$ ). - Therefore, the probability that a child from family with trait i is socialized to have trait j, Pij, is: